TheBeastDispenser/RDCManComputerRange/README.md

 	-base (this will be the repeating part in the computer names.
-For example "UHB3113-") -start (this is the starting number in the range of computers) -end (this is the ending number in the range of computers) -file (this is where the list of computer names will be saved) -That is all that you should have to do.
+For example "UHB3113-") -start (this is the starting number in the range of computers) -end (this is the ending number in the range of computers) -file (this is where the list of computer names will be saved.
+Make sure to add the .rdg extension) -That is all that you should have to do.

 Below is an example of running the scripts.